A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: introduction

-Although ice-rich planets formed exterior to the ice-line, common planet-disk interaction theories predict planetary migration in the protoplanetary disk to be pervasive \citep{ward97,papaloiz02,bitsch13,mordasini18}.
-Observational evidence of an evaporating or disrupted ice-rich planet around white dwarf \citep{veras20} and of water in atmosphere of close-in Neptune \citep{kreidberg20} indicate that ice-rich planets may get close-in and maintain their ice.
+Although ice-rich planets formed exterior to the water iceline, common planet-disk interaction theories predict planetary migration in the protoplanetary disk to be pervasive \citep{ward97,papaloiz02,bitsch13,mordasini18}.
+Observational evidence of an evaporating or disrupted ice-rich planet around white dwarfs \citep{veras20} and of water in an atmosphere of a close-in Neptune \citep{kreidberg20} indicate that ice-rich planets may get close-in and maintain their ice.
 When a planet migrates inward in the protoplanetary disk, its interior may change by the higher stellar flux over billions of years.
 The stellar flux reduces the planet luminosity and thus slows down the planet interior cooling.
 In addition, the higher stellar flux absorbed by the outer layers of the gas envelope can stimulate mass loss processes.
 Both effects can affect the thermal evolution of the interior.

 Here, we explore possible interior configurations of ice-rich planets.
 We include experimental results of ice-rock interaction, possible initial structures, and migration effects.
-In section~\ref{sec:mod} we draw our model and the recent knowledge of interior formation, material interaction, and non-adiabatic thermal evolution.
+In section~\ref{sec:mod} we outline our model and the recent knowledge of interior formation, {ice-rock} interaction, and non-adiabatic thermal evolution.
 In section~\ref{sec:rslt} we present resulting interior structures of planets with and without mass loss.
-We discuss implications and caveats in section~\ref{sec:dsc}, and summarise our conclusions in section~\ref{sec:cncl}.
+We discuss implications and caveats in section~\ref{sec:dsc}, and summarize our conclusions in section~\ref{sec:cncl}.